Dr Lisa Marshall

 - Website: Twitter | LinkedIn | Researchgate

 After finishing my PhD at the Univeristy of Leeds, I took up a the post of Lecturer in Food Science in the School of Applied Sciences at the University of Huddersfield where my role was teaching focussed.
-After 4 years I successfully gained a position back at the University of Leeds as Lecturer in Food Chemistry.
-Over the last 8 years, I have had many academic leadership responsibilites, have been heavily involved in Student Education in the School and I have established the Food Chemistry Research Group.
+I joined the University of Leeds as Lecturer in Food Chemistry in 2008 where I set up the Food Chemistry Research Group.
+Since then, I have had many academic leadership responsibilites and have been heavily involved in Student Education at School, Faculty and University level.
+I am currently the Director of Student Education in the School and I am leading the School through the programme transformation project – Curriculum Redefined.

 - Director of Student Education